Worst-case Nonlinear Regression with Error Bounds: Numerical examples

 We consider the class $\FF$ of shallow NN models $\NN(x;\theta)$ with 10 neurons and ReLU activation function plus a linear function of $u$ to approximate the model given by integrating the continuous-time model from $t$ to $t+T_s$ with initial condition $\xi(t)$ and constant input $u(t)$ with Heun's method from the \texttt{diffrax} package~\cite{Kid21}.
-The results are shown in Figures~\ref{fig:pendulum-model-1}--\ref{fig:pendulum-model-2}.
-The CPU time for running Algorithm~\ref{algo:max_error_fit} is $132.06$~s for the first state and $154.04$~s for the second state.
-The resulting additive uncertainty bounds are $\WW=[-3.1714,3.1714]\times[-0.07824,0.07824]$.
+The results are shown in Figure~\ref{fig:pendulum-model} for the first state.
+The CPU time for running Algorithm~\ref{algo:max_error_fit} is $152.1$~s for the first state ($105.4\,s$ for training, $45.8$\,s for global optimization) and $176.3$~s for the second state ($118.4\,s$ for training, $72.2$\,s for global optimization).
+The resulting additive uncertainty bounds are $\WW=[-0.0810,0.0810]\times[-2.6368,2.6368]$, corresponding to a maximum relative error of $2.82\%$ for the first state and $5.67\%$ for the second state.